Alzy/obs-midi/docs/_posts/2021-02-27-config_system_changes.md

 categories: Release update
 ---

+# BREAKING CHANGES
 PLEASE NOTE THERE ARE BREAKING CHANGES BETWEEN THE OLD VERSION AND THIS you WILL need to recreate your mappings, This should not be an ongoing issue.

 ## New Features
 - Added feedback for the following actions (Credit: @dtg01100):
   - Start Streaming
   - Stop Streaming
   - Toggle Start / Stop Streaming
   - Start Recording
   - Stop Recording
   - Toggle Start / Stop Recording
 ### Config System Updates
 - The config file subsystem has had a major rewrite
 - No longer are we using the profile config ini file
 - All config files are now json files